yhutter-dv/fhgr-tweather/README.md

 For more information about the Software Architecture also see `doc/architecture.md`.

 ## Main Packages

+> Please note that in order for this to work you have to have your Virtual Environment activated.

 The Backend is split up into three different packages.
 The Main Application Entry Point is the `analyze` package.

 In order to get a feel at how to use the different packages a corresponding `__main__.py` file was created.
 In order to run it for a corresponding package run the following command (depending on your Operating System)